Our History And Timeline

 Partnership between AACA and USAID/ASHA established

-AACA-AAWC partnered with USAID's American Schools and Hospitals Abroad Program (ASHA) to strengthen the relationship between Armenia and the United States and promote American best practices in healthcare at AAWC and save lives.
+AACA partners with USAID's American Schools and Hospitals Abroad Program (USAID-ASHA) to strengthen further the relationship between Armenia and the United States and promote American best-practices in healthcare in Armenia.

 2004